 Learn more about your procedure, as well as a checklist to prepare for your exam.
 Coming in for your procedure in the next few days?
 Use this section of the site to learn more about your procedure below.
 You may also download a PDF of patient registration medical information you’ll be asked prior to your procedure.
-If you have an appointment, please download PDF preparation instructions for the Movi-Prep Kit procedure.
+If you have an appointment, please download PDF preparation instructions for the SuPrep Kit or Movi-Prep Kit procedures.

 Capsule Endoscopy allows the examination of the lining of the small intestine (the middle part of the gastrointestinal tract, including the duodenum, jejunum, ileum).
 A pill sized/shaped video capsule, which has its own miniature lens and light source, is used to provide photographs of the lining of the small intestine, which are electronically transmitted and can be viewed on a video monitor.

 Screening colonoscopy is an endoscopic procedure using a long, flexible tube about the thickness of a finger to view the entire colon.
 It is performed by a gastroenterologist trained and skilled in the procedure to carefully examine the lining of the colon and for the detection and removal of precancerous colon polyps, if present.
 The test is performed under sedation to essentially eliminate any discomfort.

 An EGD endoscope is a long, flexible tube about the size of your little finger.
 During the procedure, you are sedated and the EGD scope is passed through the mouth and back of the throat into the upper digestive tract, allowing the physician to examine the lining of the esophagus, stomach and duodenum (the first portion of the small intestine).